tendermint/spec/spec/abci/apps.md

 * `Metadata ([]byte)`: Arbitrary snapshot metadata, e.g. chunk hashes for verification or any other necessary info.

 For a snapshot to be considered the same across nodes, all of these fields must be identical.
+When sent across the network, snapshot metadata messages are limited to 4 MB.

 When a new node is running state sync and discovering snapshots, Tendermint will query an existing application via the ABCI `ListSnapshots` method to discover available snapshots, and load binary